Licensing & Permits

 Other permit applications that are available can be found on our Permits page:

-Public Events: These events include music festivals & outdoor bands, pub crawls, 5K runs & motorcycle runs, parades, assemblies, etc. How do you determine if your event is a public event?
+Public Events: These events include music festivals & outdoor bands, pub crawls, 5K runs & motorcycle runs, parades, assemblies, fireworks displays, request for street closure, etc. How do you determine if your event is a public event?
 Large public events have one or more of the following characteristics:

 - Are temporary – not a normal use of a facility or property